-This survey consists and supported by the International Gorilla Conservation Program, Uganda Wildlife Authority, Max Planck Institute for Evolutionary Anthropology, Institute of Tropical Conservation (ITFC), the Greater Virunga Transboundary Collaborative Secretariat (GTVCS), the Rwanda Development Board (RDB), park authorities in the Democratic Republic of Congo, Gorilla doctors as well as the Dian Fossey Fund team.
+This survey consists and is supported by the International Gorilla Conservation Program, Uganda Wildlife Authority, Max Planck Institute for Evolutionary Anthropology, Institute of Tropical Conservation (ITFC), the Greater Virunga Transboundary Collaborative Secretariat (GTVCS), the Rwanda Development Board (RDB), park authorities in the Democratic Republic of Congo, Gorilla doctors as well as the Dian Fossey Fund team.

 The previous survey in Bwindi National Park was conducted around 2012 and approximately 400 mountain gorillas were recorded compared to 302 individuals that were recorded in 2006.
 Population census for the Virunga mountain gorillas where the Dian Fossey Fund conducts its daily conservation patrols were carried out from 2015 to 2016.

 Given the rigorous conservation and protection, this census also indicated a slight increase in the number of these rare apes and this makes the rare mountain gorillas the only primate species whose population is a bit increasing.
 Despite their current population of about 900 plus other likely dangers, the rare mountain gorillas are still listed in the IUCN Redbook as the most critically endangered species on earth.